Anthony-Massaad/Elevator-Simulator/README.txt

 Files Included

-This Iteration consists of 46 Java files where 6 are test files and 4 textfile listed below:
 - Clock.java: grabs the time

 - ElevatorStatus.java: keeps track of how many passengers an elevator has, its current flor, its direction, and its next destination